footcricket05/TelecomChurnPredictor/README.md

 The project successfully demonstrates the use of logistic regression for predicting customer churn in the telecom industry.
 By leveraging different layers of customer data, providers can gain a better understanding of customer needs and preferences, and take necessary actions to reduce churn and increase customer retention.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have any suggestions or feedback

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.